Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in Helsinki and Stockholm; private connectivity is available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in Tallinn or Helsinki; private extension is possible.

 Tax IncentivesNoEstonia does not offer specific tax incentives for data centers.